Makster04/MACHINE_LEARNING_WARMUPS/BAYES_THEORM.md

 Therefore:

 $$
-\text{A very large population can make a small false-positive rate produce many false positives}
+\boxed{\displaystyle \text{A very large population can make a small false-positive rate produce many false positives}}
 $$

 This is why Bayes' theorem must consider the **base rate**.